Three Passes Trek with Everest Base Camp

 From Namche Bazaar, you follow the steeply downward path.
 Once you cross the high suspension bridge the trail runs mostly level to Josale and then climbs to Monjo where your trekking card will be checked out.
 Then it’s an easy run through Benkar and Phakding to Lukla.
 After arriving at Lukla it ends your overall trek.
 Most trekkers make a celebration of finishing their trekking with their guide and crew members at Lukla.
 Overnight at a mountain lodge.

 Early in the morning, you move to Tenzing-Hillary airport.
-Then catch once again that scenic mountain flight to Kathmandu.
-After you land in Kathmandu airport you will be transferred to your hotel.
+Then catch once again that scenic mountain flight from Lukla.
+Then you will be transferred to your hotel in Kathmandu.
 You have free time rest of the day.
 You can have a hot shower, spa for relaxing your body in Kathmandu.
 Overnight at hotel.

 The trip concludes today.
 Our tour officer will drop you at Kathmandu International Airport for your flight departure from Nepal.